-The Master’s College participates in the Federal Work Study program, which helps subsidize our student employees’ wages.
+The Master’s University participates in the Federal Work Study program, which helps subsidize our student employees’ wages.
 This program provides employers in the Santa Clarita Valley with access to an outstanding pool of college-age, part-time employees at a discounted rate.
 We place our student in your business and pay all their payroll taxes, as well as 35% of their hourly wage, which means you only pay 65% of their wage.

 We view our program as a way to help our community, especially during these difficult economic times.
-At the same time, it benefits the college, because it helps to provide additional jobs for our students, who have developed a reputation within our community for being hard-working, dependable and reliable.
+At the same time, it benefits the university, because it helps to provide additional jobs for our students, who have developed a reputation within our community for being hard-working, dependable and reliable.

 The Work Study Program was developed in 1994 to provide students with an opportunity to earn money toward their tuition and to get valuable work experience.
-It has also become a great opportunity for The Master's College to reach out to its community through the businesses that participate.
-The college benefits as well by being able to, in effect, guarantee part-time jobs to prospective students.
+It has also become a great opportunity for The Master's University to reach out to its community through the businesses that participate.
+The university benefits as well by being able to, in effect, guarantee part-time jobs to prospective students.
 In this way, the Work Study Program is an effective recruitment and retention tool.

-The Master's College has over 50 academic programs that draw a diverse student population representing a variety of experiences and skills.
+The Master's University has over 50 academic programs that draw a diverse student population representing a variety of experiences and skills.
 We are always looking to partner our students with employers who have similar interests and goals (eg. placing education majors in a local school).
 Some of our past and current business partners include: public and private schools, manufacturing and retail businesses, corporations and sole proprietorships.

 Work Study is based on "need" as determined by the FAFSA and is awarded to undergraduate students through Financial Aid.
 At the beginning of the semester, funds are credited toward the student's bill and are then earned, or "worked off," throughout the semester.
 Work Study is awarded in two amounts, $2,500/yr or $5,000/yr.